csjones/lefthook-plugin/README.md

 # lefthook-plugin

-A Swift Plugin that integrates [lefthook](https://github.com/evilmartians/lefthook), a fast and powerful Git hooks manager, into the Swift Package Manager (SPM) ecosystem.
-Incorporate `lefthook-plugin` into your `Package.swift` dependencies to utilize lefthook in your Swift projects.
+A Swift Package that integrates [lefthook](https://github.com/evilmartians/lefthook), a fast and powerful Git hooks manager, into the Swift ecosystem.

 ## Features

 - **Fast Execution**: Written in Go, lefthook can run commands in parallel.
 - **Powerful Configuration**: Control execution and the files you pass to your commands.
 - **Swift Integration**: Seamlessly integrates with Swift projects through the Swift Package Manager.

-## Overview

-The Swift Package Manager offers extensibility through plugins.
-The `lefthook-plugin` leverages the `PackagePlugin` API from the Swift Package Manager, providing a seamless bridge to incorporate lefthook functionalities into Swift projects.
+- **Mint support**: Run lefthook using [mint](https://github.com/yonaskolb/Mint), a package manager for Swift CLI tools.

 ## Installation

-### Integrating the lefthook-plugin
+### Using Swift Package Manager plugin

 To utilize the `lefthook-plugin`, include it in the target specification of your Swift Package: